We are thrilled to present Virago, an online exhibition featuring new work by Venetia Berry

 This problematic word, exemplifies the way that our society often perceives dominant or strong women to be "bossy" or "controlling" whilst their male counterparts are never brandished with the same negative associations for the same behaviours.
 It also exposes the fact that, if women are thought to be heroic, then their strength is compared to that of a man, rather than being allowed to display strength in a uniquely feminine way.

-An accomplished oil painter and portrait artist, Venetia Berry is known for creating works that are whimsical and dream-like.
+An accomplished oil painter and portrait artist, Venetia is known for creating works that are whimsical and dream-like.
 Often painting nude female figures through an abstracted lens and simplifying the form using pure line, her work often aims to reverse the male gaze, challenging the archetypical sexualisation of nudes in art.
 However in this online exhibition, we see Venetia focus on a new theme.